 Follow the steps below to make a bar chart to show progress analysis:

-- At first, select the value cells where you want to insert the bar.
+- First, select the value cells where you want to insert the bar.

 - In the second step, select the Conditional Formatting in the Styles section from the Home tab.